 A clafoutis requires only one bowl making it so easy to throw together and a cinch to clean up.
 If you don’t have a tart pan, you can make a clafoutis in a cast iron skillet, or any other shallow baking dish of similar size.

-- Grease the pan: Preheat the oven to 375F.
-Grease the bottom and sides of a 9-inch tart pan, or similar-size baking dish, with 1 tablespoon butter.
+Grease the pan: Preheat the oven to 375F.
+Grease the bottom and sides of a 9-inch tart pan, or similar-size ovenproof dish, with 1 tablespoon butter.
 Dust the bottom of the pan with sugar (I use cane or Demerara) which gives a little structure to the bottom of the clafoutis.

-- Prepare the plums: Wash and dry the plums, cut them in half and remove the pits.
+Prepare the plums: Wash and dry the plums, cut them in half and remove the pits.
 I like to quarter the plums but you can leave them in half if you wish, or if they are very small.
 Arrange the plum slices on the bottom of the pan, and set aside.

-- Assemble and bake the clafoutis: Pour the batter over the plums in the baking dish.
-Bake for about 30 minutes, or until the custard is just set in the centre.
+Assemble and bake the clafoutis: Pour the batter over the plums in the baking dish.

 Plum Clafoutis Recipe